mathilde733/RNA-seq/README.md

 The corresponding script of the **differential expression analysis** can be found on ___ and aims to compare which are the differentially expressed genes between the conditions based on tissues.
 The threshold is here based on 0.05 (5%) but you can use a lower threshold to have less significant genes.
 Based on these results, you can calculate the number of up- and down-regulated genes in the samples.
 Visualization can be done with Volcano Plots.
 The tool used during this step is R using the packages: library(biomaRt), library(org.Mm.eg.db) and library(EnhancedVolcano).

 The outliers observed on the Volcano Plots were analysed with Boxplots to have a graphical representation of their distributions within the groups.
-You can simply run the analysis using any genes that are associated with its own ENSEMBL gene IDs that you can find on the [*website*] (https://www.ensembl.org/index.html).
+You can simply run the analysis using any genes that are associated with its own ENSEMBL gene IDs that you can find on the [*website*](https://www.ensembl.org/index.html).

 The corresponding script of the **overrepresentation analysis** can be found on ___.
 The overrepresentation analysis provides Gene Ontology (GO) terms that can be visualize using dot plots and bar plots.
 Again, be careful of what options you specify in R. For the purpose of this project, I selected "BP - Biological Processes" as subontology but you can use another one.
 The tool used during this step is R using packages: library(clusterProfiler) and library(org.Mm.eg.db)

+## ** On this repository, you will also find:**
+- the FastQC files
+- the MultiQC report
+- the featureCounts table